Soli, Cyprus: Temples at Cholades

 According to the excavators many of the walls at Cholades were made of reused material found in the river below the sites.
 Sometimes even pieces of broken statues were reused in the walls.
-Several walls had been decorated with mural paintings, most of them were found on fragments of stucco, fallen to the floors close to the walls.
+Several walls had been decorated with murals, most of them were found on fragments of stucco, fallen to the floors close to the walls.
 In one room the paintings were better preserved, and the pattern could be studied.
 The other rooms seem to have had walls decorated with vertical and horizontal lines in red, blue, black, and green creating large squares.
 One room had fragments with wide red bands as well.

-Naked marble sculpture probably depicting Aphrodite.
+Marble sculpture found at Soli, likely representing Aphrodite.
 Cypro-Hellenistic, IB.
-Found at Soli/Soloi.
-This sculpture can be found at the Cyprus Museum, Nicosia.
+Cyprus Museum, Nicosia.

 They also found water conduits, cisterns, stairs and altars.
-All the buildings create a temple complex consisting of different temples numbered from A to F. The temples were altered, changed, and rebuilt during four periods.
+The buildings create a temple complex consisting of different temples numbered from A to F. The temples were altered, changed, and rebuilt during four periods.
 Material from the temples displays a particularly rich material of sculptures made of marble and limestone.
-According to the archeologists temples A and B were conjointly dedicated to Aphrodite and Cybele.
+Temples A and B were conjointly dedicated to Aphrodite and Cybele.
 One or possibly both of temples C and D were sacred to Isis and temple E to Serapis Canopus and Eros.
 Temple F was dedicated to Mithras.
 During the first period, there was a loose connection between the cella and the irregular courtyards in front of it.
 In period 2 (temple B, C, and D) the shape is still irregular although the connection between the cella and courtyards is beginning to get closer.
 In the third period, temple E was reconstructed with the cellae and courtyards built together as a closed unit and it seems like the importance of symmetry improves.
 In period 4 are some courtyards roofed with several closed chapels.
 The temples date from the Cypro-Hellenistic period and the Roman times.